 Demanding wooden construction

 The church tower was designed by the architect, Architektur3, with a triangular floor plan using cross-laminated timber (CLT) made from regional silver fir wood for the construction.
 A stable construction was particularly important because the high tower is exposed to the high winds and also has to withstand the vibrations of the church bells.

-The Accoya wood siding offers ideal protection for every climate.
+The Accoya wood cladding offers ideal protection for every climate.
 The durable Accoya wood does not rot and protects the structure so that the church tower will last for generations.
-This project is another impressive example of what can be done with sustainable Accoya wood.
+This project is another impressive example of what can be done with sustainable Accoya timber.

 Accoya was installed uncoated and will acquire a beautiful silver-grey patina over time.

 The wooden façade was created with vertical profiles, which were loosened up all around with viewing and air slots.
 The walls of the viewing platform can be pushed open on all sides through wooden sliding shutters.
 In the area of the church bells, vertical Accoya slats direct the sound in the desired direction.

 The project received two awards from the Iconic Award 2020 for the architectural concept and the innovative choice of materials.

 Manufacturer: Holzbau Baumer